 Michigan Wolverines punter Blake O’Neill was having a GAME.
 After UM’s opening drive against rival Michigan State stalled, O’Neill launched an 80-yard bomb (!!) that was downed at MSU’s 2-yard line.
-Throughout the back-and-forth game between No. 7 Michigan State and No. 12 Michigan, O’Neill punted seven times for 312 yards, including three punts inside the 20 — It was the best statistical game of his lone season in Ann Arbor, Michigan.
+Throughout the back-and-forth game between No. 7 Michigan State and No. 12 Michigan on October 17, 2015, O’Neill punted seven times for 312 yards, including three punts inside the 20 — it was the best statistical game of his lone season in Ann Arbor, Michigan.

 However, O’Neill’s eighth punt attempt is the only one college football fans remember.

 It was fourth-and-2 from the Michigan 47-yard line.
 The Wolverines led 23-21 with 10 seconds to play in the fourth quarter.
 Head coach Jim Harbaugh sent his punt team out with two things in mind: Don’t let the Spartans return the kick, and do not, under any circumstances, mess up the snap.

 Long snapper Scott Sypniewski fired the ball back, but it ended up around O’Neill’s knees.
 The Australian couldn’t corral the low snap as several Spartans swarmed him.
 O’Neill began to fumble the ball around until it popped into the arms of Michigan State’s Jalen Watts-Jackson.

 A convoy of six white jerseys led the MSU defensive back towards the end zone.
 The game’s final play ran out the clock as No. 20 crossed the goal line for the game-winning touchdown.